John Piriejohn.email@example.com+ 1 416 865 2325

 Stephanie Vaccaristephanie.firstname.lastname@example.org+ 1 416 865 6976

 Stephanie Vaccari has extensive trade secret litigation and prosecution experience.
 Stephanie has participated in a variety of complex lawsuits dealing with, among others, breach of confidentiality, trade mark and copyright infringement, grey market and counterfeit goods, patent infringement and validity, Internet issues, licensing issues, unfair competition and passing off.
 She has also assisted large multinational clients, including those in the technology, confectionery, pharmaceutical and fashion industries, with their worldwide trade mark portfolios, protecting their brands and preventing sales of unlawful products into Canada and other jurisdictions.
 In addition to her practice, Stephanie serves as co-chair of Baker McKenzie’s Toronto Women’s Networking Group (where she has been recognized as a woman “who has made significant achievements advancing women and promoting gender equality” (International Women’s Day, March 2012)) and is spearheading the Toronto office’s Luxury and Fashion Group.

 Christina Doriachristina.email@example.com+ 1 416 865 2348

 Christina Doria practices complex commercial litigation and arbitration matters and has experience coordinating large-scale internal investigations.
 She assists clients with cross-border and domestic cases, and is experienced in the enforcement of foreign judgments, recovery in fraud litigation and arbitration, as well as defending fraud allegations in the class action context.
-She joined Baker & McKenzie as a student, and completed a secondment in the New York office.
-Christina belongs to various organizations in the local and international legal community.
-At the University of Ottawa, she was a senior editor of the Law Review.
+Christina is recognized as a leader by WWL Canada, WWL Arbitration, and the Canadian Legal Lexpert Directory, and is recognized as a rising star by the Legal 500 and Euromoney’s Expert Guide.
+Clients interviewed by WWL say she has “extraordinarily strong counsel skills and an excellent command of international arbitration practice”.